gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Go get the peeling stool from out back.
 Brush it off before you bring it in the house."

-Aft glowered at her and his father until Noxy returned.
+Aft glowered at the reeve and his father until Noxy returned.
 The stool creaked under his weight as he sat.
 Noxy poured chai as inconspicuously as she could while Aft ticked points off on his fingers.
 What would the village do if the king sent an army after the rebels?
 And by "if", he meant "when",
-because the *tralpa* was sure to be writing another one of his letters while they were sitting there, and this one would surely get an answer.
+because the tralpa was sure to be writing another one of his letters while they were sitting there, and this one would surely get an answer.
-They couldn't fight,
-not with most of the adults gone, and even once they were back, nobody in Stale had ever actually swung a sword, not that they had any swords to swing.
+They couldn't fight if that happened—nobody in Stale had ever actually swung a sword, not that they had any swords to swing.
-They'd be lucky not to wind up in prison, and even if they didn't, the village would be paying double taxes for the next hundred years.
+The best outcome was losing all their business in Loghan, and they couldn't afford that.
+The worst,
+well,
+if Loghan sent soldiers then Chaghan would too, and that would be the end of the fragile unwritten bargain that kept the Ninety Kingdoms out of the mountains.

 "So what do think we should do?"
 Grappa Gas challenged.
 "Turn them out?
-They wouldn't make it more'n a couple of gallops before they froze to death or the forest tore 'em apart.
+They wouldn't make it more than a couple of gallops before they froze to death or the forest tore 'em apart.
 I can just hear what folk would say if we did that."